Skip to content

 Both fields are optional.
 If scheduleName is omitted, the agent’s default trigger behavior applies.
 If prompt is provided, it overrides the schedule’s configured prompt.

-The chat API manages web chat sessions.
-Actual message streaming happens via the WebSocket protocol, but REST endpoints handle session lifecycle and provide a non-streaming message endpoint.
+The chat API reads and manages Claude Code sessions discovered on disk.
+Actual message streaming happens via the WebSocket protocol, but REST endpoints handle session listing, reading, and renaming, and provide a non-streaming message endpoint.

 MethodPathDescription